revx0012/install-ngrok/README.md

 # Wiki

-If you maybe had a question or somethine, You can check out my [Wiki](https://github.com/revx0012/install-ngrok/wiki).
+If you maybe had a question or something, You can check out my [Wiki](https://github.com/revx0012/install-ngrok/wiki).